Volume 11, Issue 1 (February 2024) Avicenna J Neuro Psycho Physiology 2024, 11(1): 27-31 | Back to browse issues page

 URL: http://ajnpp.umsha.ac.ir/article-1-473-en.html

-1- Department of Psychology, University of Isfahan, Isfahan, Iran
+1- PhD student in psychology, Department of Psychology, University of Isfahan, Isfahan, Iran.

-2- Department of Psychology, University of Isfahan, Isfahan, Iran , k.asgari@edu.ui.ac.ir
+2- Associate professor in neuropsychology, Department of Psychology, University of Isfahan, Isfahan, Iran. , k.asgari@edu.ui.ac.ir

-3- Department of Psychology, University of Guilan, Guilan, Rasht, Iran
+3- Associate professor, Department of Psychology, University of Guilan, Guilan, Rasht, Iran

-4- Department of Neurology, Guilan University of Medical Sciences, Guilan Iran
+4- Professor, Department of Neurology, Guilan University of Medical Sciences, Guilan Iran.

 Background and ObjectiveAccording to the Striatal Beat Frequency model, timing behavior is associated with subcortical structures.
 Substantial study of timing behavior necessitates encompassing more parameters, including reaction time.
 The present study aimed to assess the timing function of patients with multiple sclerosis (MS) according to the Striatal Beat Frequency (SBF) model of timing behavior, with particular regard to reaction time.